Sunday, July 12, 2026

 After months of anticipation, Iran’s national team played in the World Cup on Monday night in Los Angeles.

-Iran tied with New Zealand 2–2, the fourth draw of the day, a rarity that has only happened once before in the World Cup in 1958.
+Iran tied with New Zealand 2–2, the fourth draw of the day, a rarity that has happened only once before in the World Cup in 1958.

 “They didn’t even give us time to recover,” coach Amir Ghalenoei said through an interpreter following the match.
 “After the game today, they said to us, ‘You have to leave immediately.’
 It’s very important for us to have time for recovery, [but] we are asked to get on a plane and return to our camp in Tijuana, and we are really troubled by that.”